You Support This Site

 See?
 Never expect people to laugh when someone says "Fuck".

 On the plus side, especially for a movie like this, BRUTAL MASSACRE: A COMEDY is filled out with a trove of cameos from Z-List celebrities that are nearly A-List to Horror Thriller fans (like us), like Fangoria publisher, Tony Timpone, Masters of Horror producer, Mick Garris, and every fan favorite, actor Gunnar Hansen (THE TEXAS CHAINSAW MASSACRE).
-Like its contemporaries in the mockumentary field - Best of Show and A Mighty Wind - BRUTAL MASSACRE: A COMEDY may have a limited appeal, catering only to Horror fans.
-But that's a pretty significant base as we all know.

 Where Horror Thriller films are concerned, grandstanding showmen like Rob Zombie or Eli Roth are rare.
 Horror Thriller movies, especially the hardcore ones, are often made by struggling, low-budget, independent film makers trying to create a film in a genre that overwhelms them.
 Despite the hardcore film titles and the gallons of gore, movies like BRUTAL MASSACRE are usually made by quiet, keep-to-themselves shlubs like Harry, so there is a level of humor inherent in the very nature of such movies.